-For additional API reference information about the WebLogic XPath API, see the weblogic.xml.xpath Javadoc.
+For additional API reference information about the WebLogic XPath API, see "weblogic.xml.xpath" in the Oracle WebLogic Server API Reference and http://java.sun.com/xml/jaxr/index.jsp Javadoc.

-Using the DOMXPath Class
+5.2.1 Using the DOMXPath Class

 This section describes how to use the DOMXPath class of the WebLogic XPath API to perform XPath matching against an XML document represented as a DOM.
 The section first provides an example and then a description of the main steps used in the example.